The Eye Exam

 Disorders of eye movement can also be due to problems with the extraocular muscles themselves.
 For example, pictured below is a patient who has suffered a traumatic left orbital injury.
 The inferior rectus muscle has become entrapped within the resulting fracture, preventing the left eye from being able to look downward.
 The scleral blood and peri-orbital echymosis are secondary to the trauma as well.

-Nystagmus can occur in the vertical or horizontal direction.
-The etiology may relate to vestibular disease (central or peripheral), medications as well as other neurological processes.
-Clues suggestive of central pathology include: persistence, bidirectional nature, rotational, vertical, and other associated neurological findings (e.g. hearing loss).
-The video below demonstrates persistent vertical and horizontal nystagmus in a patient with Wernicke's encephalopathy (acute thiamine deficiency).
-Patients will usually have some (but not all) combination of: nystagmus, ophthalmoplegia, confusion and ataxia.
+Nystagmus is rapid, uncontrolled movements of the eye that can occur in the vertical or horizontal direction.
+The etiology may be related to vestibular disease (central or peripheral), medications or other neurological processes.
+Clues suggestive of central pathology include: persistence, bidirectional nature, rotational movement, vertical movement, and/or the presence of other neurological findings (e.g. hearing loss).
+The video below demonstrates persistent vertical and horizontal nystagmus in a patient with Wernicke encephalopathy - which results from acute thiamine (vitamin B1) deficiency.
+In order to make the diagnosis, two of the following four symptoms and/or findings must be present: confusion, ataxia, ophthalmoplegia and nutritional depletion.
+It usually develops over days to weeks.
+Exam may be remarkable for confusion (range from mild to severe), cranial nerve palsy (CN 3, 4, 6--> impaired extra ocular movements), nystagmus, ataxia and peripheral neuropathy.

 More on Extraocular movements:http://www.tedmontgomery.com/the_eye/eom.html#top